websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/apis-as-osgi-services.md

 Provide-Capability: osgi.service;objectClass:List<String>="com.acme.j1h1.greeting.Greeting";uses:="com.acme.p9g2.greeting"
 ```

-The `Provide-Capability` header declares the services that the module's components implement.
+The `Provide-Capability` header configures the `P9G2Greeting` component service.

 ```properties
 Service-Component: OSGI-INF/com.acme.p9g2.greeting.impl.P9G2Greeting.xml
 ```

-The `Service-Component` header lists a configuration file for each service-providing component in the module.
+The `Service-Component` header lists a configuration file for each of the module's service components.

-When the module deployed, the Service Component Runtime registered the `P9G2Greeting` service component as providing the `Greeting` service.
+When you deploy the module, the Service Component Runtime registered the `P9G2Greeting` service component as providing the `Greeting` service.

 ## Conclusion

-You have defined an API called `Greeting` and provided it to the runtime framework in another module's service component called `P9G2Greeting`.
+You have defined a service capability called `Greeting` and provided it to the runtime framework in another module's service component called `P9G2Greeting`.
 The `Greeting` service is in place.
 How do clients access the service and use it?
 That's demonstrated in [Using an OSGi Service](./using-an-osgi-service.md).

 ## Additional Information